 The Ward Method was used in the Boston Archdiocesan Choir School as the pedagogical method to teach music and support the liturgical music of the parish.
-Marier initiated the use of the method in the parish school before it became a choir school.
-Because the choir school only encompassed grades five to eight, Marier adapted the method from the original grade one-through-eight curriculum.
-Marier also taught the method to incoming teachers and used the choir school classroom as a laboratory environment for how the method could be used.
+Marier initiated the use of the method in the parish school before it became a choir school.52 Because the choir school only encompassed grades five to eight, Marier adapted the method from the original grade one-through-eight curriculum.
+Marier also taught the method to incoming teachers and used the choir school classroom as a laboratory environment for how the method could be used.53 Musical material for the lessons was drawn from Marier's hymnal Hymns, Psalms and Spiritual Canticles.54 In doing so, the music served as a connector between learning in the classroom and singing during Mass.55 The Ward Method also helped the choristers develop sight-singing, the fundamentals of pitch and rhythm, binary and ternary rhythms, composition, and musical style.
+Marier reflected on these developments in a lecture on the success of the Ward Method in chant pedagogy:

-&lt;sup>50 Seiji Ozawa, cond., Berlioz: The Damnation of Faust, Boston Symphony Orchestra, Deutsche Gramaphone 423907, LP (1974); Seiji Ozawa, cond., Gustav Mahler: Symphony No. 8, Boston Symphony Orchestra, Philips Records 6769069, LP (1981).
+50 Seiji Ozawa, cond., Berlioz: The Damnation of Faust, Boston Symphony Orchestra, Deutsche Gramaphone 423907, LP (1974); Seiji Ozawa, cond., Gustav Mahler: Symphony No. 8, Boston Symphony Orchestra, Philips Records 6769069, LP (1981).

-&lt;sup>51 Anthony Newman, organ, Theodore Marier, cond., J. S. Bach: The Lutheran Organ Mass, Boston Archdiocesan Boy's Choir, Columbia Records 232497, LP (1973); Gerard Farrell, organ, Theodore Marier, cond., Charles Tournemire: The Mass of Pentecost, The Liturgical Press LC76-750694, LP (1976).
-Wills, 192.
+51 Anthony Newman, organ, Theodore Marier, cond., J. S. Bach: The Lutheran Organ Mass, Boston Archdiocesan Boy's Choir, Columbia Records 232497, LP (1973); Gerard Farrell, organ, Theodore Marier, cond., Charles Tournemire: The Mass of Pentecost, The Liturgical Press LC76-750694, LP (1976).